-9.3.2.
-Current Efforts
+10.3.2.
+Current and Future Efforts

-Current M&E efforts in the Cowlitz Basin primarily focus on "fish-in, fish-out" metrics, which are important for tracking the achievement of annual and generational goals, as well as progress toward recovery.
+Current M&E efforts in the Upper Cowlitz Subbasin primarily focus on "fish-in, fish-out" metrics, which are important for tracking the achievement of annual and generational goals, as well as progress toward recovery.
+For Lower Cowlitz Subbasin populations, additional monitoring effort has been focused on generating additional VSP metrics, including improved information on abundance, distribution, and diversity.
 For most species and populations, this occurs related to returning adults and migrating juveniles.
-The exception is for Lower Cowlitz Subbasin populations, for which it is not currently possible to accurately estimate the resultant juvenile production due to logistical constraints and difficulties with sampling methodologies.
-In addition, we currently have a limited understanding of the abundance and productivity of the populations above Mayfield Dam.
+In addition, we currently have a limited understanding of the abundance and productivity of the populations occupying the tributaries between Mayfield and Cowlitz Falls dams (e.g., the Tilton Subbasin populations).
+As described above, data gaps are presented in Appendix C, Summary of Data Gaps and Potential Future Monitoring Needs.

-9.3.2.1.
+10.3.2.1.
 Lower Cowlitz Subbasin

 Currently, the highest effort and most complicated area from an M&E perspective is the lower Cowlitz River.
 All species, populations, and stages are present in this area at one point or another and potentially interact with one another.
-Because of this complication in the lower river, data for populations in the subbasin can only estimate production from adult to adult.
-This does not mean that the juvenile life stage is ignored in the lower river, but rather that it is not emphasized to the same degree for populations above Mayfield Dam, and there is less overall confidence in any of the estimates of spawner abundance.
-Current efforts in the Lower Cowlitz Subbasin have included spawning ground surveys for all species, creel surveys and catch record cards to understand natural-origin/hatchery-origin encounter rates, weirs for broodstock collection, pHOS management, mark-recapture surveys for spawner estimates in specified areas, and broodstock biosampling, as well as operating a screw trap to characterize the timing of juvenile migration in the lower Cowlitz River.
+Because of this complication in the lower river, data for populations in the subbasin can only currently estimate adult-to-adult production.
+We have operated a smolt trap in the lower Cowlitz River and now have sufficient data to estimate juvenile migration timing and to develop an index of juvenile abundance.
+Therefore, we will now focus on adult productivity (adult recruits/spawner) to monitor populations in the Lower Cowlitz Subbasin.
+Resumption of smolt monitoring may be useful in the future if the freshwater phase is thought to be limiting and further information is needed to fill data gaps.
+Current efforts in the Lower Cowlitz Subbasin have included spawning ground surveys for all species, creel surveys, and catch record cards to understand natural-origin/hatchery-origin encounter rates in fisheries, weirs for broodstock collection, pHOS management, mark-recapture surveys for spawner estimates in specified areas, and broodstock biosampling, and up until recently, operating a smolt trap to characterize the timing and abundance of juvenile migration in the lower Cowlitz River.